tdwg/vocab/documentation-specification.md

 **2.2.1 Standards landing page**

 Each TDWG standard will be identified by an HTTP IRI (formerly known as the "permanent URL" of the standard) that represents the standard as an abstract entity.
 When the standard's IRI is dereferenced by a client requesting content-type text/html (e.g. a Web browser), that IRI should redirect to a human-readable landing webpage that describes the status of the standard, contains an abstract of the standard, and contains hyperlinks to the various components that comprise the standard.
-When the standard's IRI is dereferenced by a client requesting RDF, the client should be redirected to a document that contains machine-readable RDF metadata about the standard.
+When the standard's IRI is dereferenced by a client requesting a machine-readable format such as RDF, the client should be redirected to a document that contains machine-readable metadata about the standard.
 That document should link the components of the standard to the standard using the property dcterms:isPartOf (Fig. 2) as described in Section 4.2.
 Components can include descriptive documents and vocabularies.

 **2.2.2 Descriptive documents**

 Each TDWG standard will have at least one human-readable document that describes the purpose of the standard and that contains information about how the standard is to be used.
 That document should follow the formatting guidelines of Section 3.
-When the IRI of the descriptive document is dereferenced by machine clients, the client should retrieve an RDF description of the document's metadata.
+When the IRI of the descriptive document is dereferenced by machine clients, the client should retrieve a machine-readable description of the document's metadata.

 ![](graphics/vocabulary-documents.png)